 Rapid response capability to address the challenge of 1,4-dioxane contamination

-The treatment system provided for this application is a reduced capacity version of the M25 unit (M25 is a scalable version of a standard ECT design with a nominal capacity of 25 gallons per minute).
-ECT fabricated and delivered the skidded system in 14 weeks, meeting the facility’s requirement for rapid delivery and reliable long-duration operation.
+The treatment system provided for this application is a reduced capacity version of the M25 unit (M25 is a scalable version of a standard ECT2 design with a nominal capacity of 25 gallons per minute).
+ECT2 fabricated and delivered the skidded system in 14 weeks, meeting the facility’s requirement for rapid delivery and reliable long-duration operation.

 How synthetic media works